- FRITZ!Box 7590

 This way all of the computers, smartphones, and other devices connected to the new FRITZ!Box are completely integrated into your home network.
 You can use these devices to access the internet as well as other devices in the home network, and they can use all of the functions offered by the FRITZ!Box connected to the internet.

-You can either use a network cable, your home's electrical wiring (powerline), or wireless LAN (WiFi) to establish a network connection between the FRITZ!Boxes.
+You can either use a network cable, your home's electrical wiring (powerline), or Wi-Fi to establish a network connection between the FRITZ!Boxes.
 Which connection type is best depends on the operational environment and demands on the data transmission rate.

 1 Connecting FRITZ!Boxes with a network cable